-We are a network of more than 50 volunteers organised in ten working teams, that have been working since March 2020 to secure the production, donation and distribution of food and essential sanitary supplies to safeguard good health and food security throughout the crisis.
+Network of more than 100 volunteers organized in nine working teams, who worked from March 2020 to December 2020 to secure the production, donation and distribution of food and essential sanitary supplies to safeguard good health and food security throughout COVID crisis.

 Our Local Network

-We are partnered with more than ten community-based organizations that work directly with marginalised communities living in informal settlements in zone 3, 7 of Guatemala City and Villa Canales.
-We are working together to mitigate the impact of COVID-19 on 500+ vulnerable families in Guatemala City.
+We partnered with more than ten community-based organizations that work directly with marginalised communities living in informal settlements in zone 3, 7 of Guatemala City and Villa Canales.
+We worked together during eight months to mitigate the impact of COVID-19 on 500+ vulnerable families in Guatemala City.

-We coordinate and develop tools, strategies and actions with a network of five strategic partnerships that include organizations with expertise in project management, fund administration, volunteer recruitment, logistics and community participation and diagnostics.
-Together we have strengthened our work and our impact.
+We coordinated and developed tools, strategies and actions with a network of 8 strategic partnerships that included organizations with expertise in project management, fund administration, volunteer recruitment, logistics and community participation and diagnostics.
+Together we strengthened our work and our impact.

 Principles that guide our humanitarian assistance

 Collaboration and cooperation

 Building productive partnerships between diverse civil society groups from all sectors, avoiding improvisation and duplication of efforts

 We continually evaluate our results and challenges.
 We are accountable to our partner organizations, communities, and donors.
 We systematize our work to be able to share what we learn.